Email FacebookTwitterMenu burgerClose thin

 Commingled funds or assets are jointly owned by both partners.
 When assets or funds are commingled, they are available for both partners to use, are used to pay expenses incurred by the couple or the non-inheriting partner, or include contributions from both partners.

-For example, if a cash inheritance is deposited into a couple’s joint checking and both partners deposit funds and write checks on the account, the inherited funds have gotten commingled.
+For example, if a cash inheritance is deposited into a couple’s joint checking and both partners deposit funds and write checks on the account, the inherited funds have been commingled.
 Then the inheritance is not separate but jointly owned and will be divided during divorce.

 However, if the cash inheritance is deposited into a separate account that only one spouse can access, it is still separately owned and not subject to division.
 The inheriting partner also may not use inherited funds to pay for joint expenses if the intent is to keep the funds separate.